The Best Clothing Layers for Winter in the Backcountry

 Outdoor Research Vigor Quarter Zip

-$89, 11 oz.
+$89, 11 oz./312g

 moosejaw.com

-BUY IT NOW You can support my work on this blog, at no cost to you, clicking any of these affiliate links to purchase a men’s or women’s Outdoor Research Vigor Quarter Zip at moosejaw.com, backcountry.com, or outdoorresearch.com, or other models in OR’s Vigor series, including the full-zip hooded jacket, at moosejaw.com, backcountry.com, or outdoorresearch.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, clicking any of these affiliate links to purchase a men’s or women’s Outdoor Research Vigor Quarter Zip at moosejaw.com, backcountry.com, or outdoorresearch.com, or other models in OR’s Vigor series, including the full-zip hoodie, at moosejaw.com, backcountry.com, or outdoorresearch.com.

 I can help you plan the best backpacking, hiking, or family adventure of your life.
-Click here now to learn more.

 Patagonia Men’s R1 Pullover Hoody